Monrovia: Transport

 Boats link the city's Freeport of Monrovia, the country's busiest port, with Greenville and Harper.
 The nearest airport is Spriggs Payne Airport, located less than four miles (4 mi) from the city center.
 Roberts International Airport, the largest international airport in Liberia, is 37 mi away in Harbel.

 Monrovia is connected with the rest of the country via a network of roads and railways.
 Monrovia is listed as the home port by between ten and fifteen percent of the world's merchant shipping, registered in Liberia under Flag of Convenience arrangements.
 Both private taxis and minibuses run in the city, and are supplemented by larger buses run by the Monrovia Transit Authority.

 In recent years (2005–present) the roads on many streets in Monrovia have been rebuilt by the World Bank and the Liberian Government.
 Private and public infrastructures are being built or renovated as reconstruction takes place.

 Administration and government

 Monrovia is situated in the district of Greater Monrovia in Montserrado County.
 Instead of being divided into clans like other districts of Liberia, Greater Monrovia is divided into 16 "zones".
 Like clans, these zones are subdivided into 161 communities.
 Greater Monrovia does not have an organized district administration like other districts, with all lower-level local authorities being directly supervised by the Montserrado County Superintendent.

 Municipally, Greater Monrovia District is subdivided into two city corporations and ten other local authorities (nine townships and one borough).
-Established by law in 1973 and operational since 1976, the Monrovia City Corporation (MCC) is responsible for the city's administration.
-The MCC also provides services to the townships and borough through a revenue-sharing arrangement, but has no zoning or enforcement jurisdiction in them.
+Established in 1973 and operational since 1976, the Monrovia City Corporation (MCC) is responsible for the city's administration.
+The MCC provides services to the townships and borough through a revenue-sharing arrangement, but has no zoning or enforcement jurisdiction in them.